redtexts/texts/gcf_1952_perspective.md

 slavery.
 To prove this you would have to show that the capitalist law of value had disappeared absolutely.
-It's worth pointing out that, when a slave was punished in antiquity, he received corporal punishment (the rod, branding, gladitorial games).
+It's worth pointing out that, when a slave was punished in antiquity, he received corporal punishment (the rod, branding, gladiatorial games).
 The Russian worker convicted of 'sabotage' is punished in value: he's forced to work a certain number of extra hours, unpaid.
 What's more, the 'good' Stakhanovist gets extra wages and especially better housing and leisure facilities.
 Politically